johnwesley755/random-number-game/README.md

 Contributions are welcome!
 If you'd like to improve the game, feel free to fork the repository, make your changes, and submit a pull request.

 ---

-This README file provides an overview of your project, including instructions on how to install, use, and contribute to it.